Biodiversity in Belize

 Zamia prasina, Click for larger image

-Another picture of Z. prasina.
+Another picture of Z. decumbens.
 This is the large morph (mature?), about 1.50 m high with many leaves.

 Most likely the larger plants are simply less disturbed individuals which can thus grow larger and form more leaves.